GeoML-SIG/geoml_workshops/2021_Geo2Data/README.md

 Additionally, participants will get join a network of aspiring data scientist in experiencing one of the discipline’s key rites of passage, hackathons.

+Data is provided by [NDIC](https://www.nd.gov/ndic/) with their written permission.

 ### Mentors:
 * John O’Donnell - [GitHub](https://github.com/johnodonnell123), [LinkedIn](https://www.linkedin.com/in/johnodonnell93/)
 * Altay Sansal - [GitHub](https://github.com/tasansal), [LinkedIn](https://www.linkedin.com/in/tasansal/)